Dr. Mark Humphrys

 To only fire when the point is in one of the 2 disjoint areas:

-we use the following net (Just Hidden and Output layers shown.
+This hand-designed network will also do the job.
+(Just Hidden and Output layers shown.
 Weights shown on connections.
 Thresholds circled on nodes.):

 3-layer network can classify any arbitrary shape in n dimensions